gvwilson/thirdbit/src/fiction/madica/index.md

 "Now you follow me."
 And off it went again, zigzagging through the dinosaur's legs, tripping one ELF and bounding up to plant all four feet on the chest of another to leap over a third.
-Madica didn't do any of that---she just ran straight for Laurellen.
+Madica didn't do any of that—she just ran straight for Laurellen.

 *Chomp!* Ten steps behind her, the ELF that the cat had tripped wasn't quick enough getting to its feet. *Bzzzzap!* The one it had leaped over